 Use some brown paper to make the doughnut.
-Draw around the medium lid (cottage cheese 4 3/4 inches) for the outside.
-Place the small lid (spice 1 3/4 inches) in the center for the doughnut hole.
+Draw around the medium lid (cottage cheese, 4 3/4 inches) for the outside.
+Place the small lid (spice, 1 3/4 inches) in the center of the doughnut hole.

 Make the frosting by cutting a doughnut shape from white paper.
-Trim it some so that when you glue it on the doughnut some of the brown shows.
+Trim it some so that when you glue it on the doughnut, some brown shows.
 Cut out a hole in the center as well.